Meet the team behind Urbanism Next.

 Amanda Howell is a Project Manager for the Urbanism Next Center at University of Oregon.
 She conducts research on the impacts of emerging technologies—AVs, e-commerce, and the sharing economy—on cities.
 She holds a Master's Degree in Urban and Regional Planning from Portland State University and was the project manager for an affordable housing transportation study sponsored by the California Department of Transportation during her studies.
 Before moving to Portland for graduate school, she provided programmatic support to the Prison University Project, a Bay Area nonprofit that operates an on-site, degree-granting program for people incarcerated at San Quentin State Prison.
 Amanda is a National Institute of Transportation and Communities award recipient for her affordable housing and transportation research.

 Urbanism Next Project Manager

-Jennifer Davidson is the Urbanism Next Project Manager for the University of Oregon.
+Jennifer Davidson is a Project Manager for the Urbanism Next Center at University of Oregon.
 She holds a Master's degree in Urban and Regional Planning from Portland State University where she specialized in urban design and sustainability.
 Prior to joining Urbanism Next, she worked in local government, giving her a first-hand understanding of the challenges and opportunities that emerging technologies present for municipalities.
 Jennifer’s work on creating a transportation equity plan for one of Oregon’s largest employers recently received the first Special Achievement for Innovation in Diversity, Equity and Inclusion award from the Oregon Chapter of the American Planning Association.

 Marc Schlossberg, PHD